cicl-stanford/homepage/content/home/people.md

     email = "jiaqiadamhuang@gmail.com"
     github = "adamhuang11111"
     website = "https://sites.google.com/view/jiaqihuang"
     description = "I did my undergraduate in physics and mathematics.
-I am interested in computational model of causal reasoning, and how it supports intuitive physical predictions.
-I am also interested in cognitive biases that distract us perceiving the real physical world.
+I am interested in computational models of causal reasoning, and how they supports intuitive physical predictions.
+I am also interested in cognitive biases that shape how we perceive real physical world.
 I like to play and watch soccer."

 [[member]]
     id = "Addison Jadwin"